 Developer Information

-Please note: This is an early draft, and the authoring person is not a developer, so take the following with a grain of salt.
-Feedback and MRs are most welcome.
+Please note: This is a draft, and the authoring person is not an app developer, so take the following with a grain of salt.
+Feedback and MRs are most welcome!

 Tutorials